 The Council of the National Health and Medical Research Council (NHMRC) has been concerned with reports of non-evidence based complementary and alternative medicine (CAM) being used in place of evidence-based treatments for patients with serious but treatable conditions.

 To address these concerns, the NHMRC Strategic Plan 2010-2012 identified ‘examining alternative therapy claims’ as a major health issue for consideration by the organisation, including the provision of research funding.
+Similarly, the current NHMRC Strategic Plan 2013–2015 identifies ‘Claiming benefits for human health not based on evidence” as a major health issue for continued consideration by the organisation.

 The term CAM refers to a wide range of health care practices, therapies, procedures and devices that are not presently considered within the domain of conventional medicine.
 In the Australian context this includes, but is not limited to: acupuncture; aromatherapy; chiropractic; homeopathy; massage; meditation and relaxation therapies; naturopathy; osteopathy; reflexology, traditional Chinese medicine; and the use of vitamin supplements.